The programme which used to be called Cable My Street now operates as a request form for customers to register their interest in Virgin services.

-While there are no guarantees, contacting Virgin in this way could help potential customers find out whether there are any plans to install Virgin cables in an area or if there are ways to improve the chances of installations.
+While there are no guarantees, contacting Virgin in this way could help potential customers find out whether there are any plans to install Virgin cables in their area or if there are ways to improve the chances of installations.

 Is Virgin broadband available in my area?